sovrin-foundation/protocol/dkms/agent_authorization_policy.md

 <="I know K and S s.t.
 K is a commitment to S, and (K,I) belong to the key-policy accumulator in the claim, and I is the policy in the claim”<=

-<="Here is C1 which is a commitment to K which is a commitment to S, s.t.
+<="Here is C<sub>1</sub> which is a commitment to K which is a commitment to S, s.t.
 (K,I) belong to the key-policy accumulator, and I is the policy in the claim”

 ### Potential attacks

 1. Inspecting the ledger reveals all of the agents that are associated with an entity.
-Hence even if Appk is revealed for one agent, agent is correlated to the entity, all agents of that entity are correlated.
+Hence even if A<sub>p</sub><sup>pk</sup> is revealed for one agent, agent is correlated to the entity, all agents of that entity are correlated.

-    1. The security is provided by the fact that Appk cannot be derived from or correlated to the proof.
+    1. The security is provided by the fact that A<sub>p</sub><sup>pk</sup> cannot be derived from or correlated to the proof.

 2. An agency that is malicious or compromised (all storage is encrypted).
 Kinds of compromises: